flowmatters/pyraingen/README.md

 # pyraingen

-A package for stochastically generating daily and subdaily rainfall with ifd constaining.
+A package for stochastically generating daily and subdaily rainfall in Australia with ifd constraining.

 ## Installation